ioda-net/geo-infra/docs/user/create.rst

 -------------------

 #.
 Create at least a dist config file for the portal named ``config/dist/<portal>.dist.toml``.
 You can view an example `here <https://github.com/ioda-net/customer-infra/blob/master/config/dist/demo.dist.toml>`__.
 #.
 Create the map files: you must at least create a map file named ``customer-infra/portals/<portal>.in.map``.
 This will be the main map file for the portal.
 You can use includes in this file and the `jinja2 template language <http://jinja.pocoo.org/>`__.
-To know more about that, referer to the `template section of the infrastructure page <../infra.html#templates>`__.
+To know more about that, referer to the :ref:`template section of the infrastructure page <ref_infra_templates>`.
 #.
 Create the translations CSV files below.
 All these files must have this header: ``key,fr,de,en,commentaires``.
 The content of the ``commentaires`` column will be ignored.
 You can off course add/remove language columns.
-To learn more how translations work, see the section about translations from the `portal configuration page <./configuration-portal.html#translations>`__.
+To learn more how translations work, see the section about translations from the :ref:`portal configuration page <ref_user_cfg-portal_translations>`.

    - ``customer-infra/translations/catalog.csv``: the content of the catalog, common to all portals.
 This includes the layer names present in the catalog and the title of the section of the catalog.
    - ``customer-infra/translations/<portal-name>.csv``: everything else (*note:* the translation for the topic titles and the topic tooltip – *topic_<topic_name>_tooltip* – go here).